 ABOUT

-Protick studied at the South Asian Media Institute – Pathshala in Dhaka, where he is also teaching for the last ten years.
-Protick is a co-curator of Chobi Mela, the longest running International Photography Festival in Asia.
-His work has received several recognition and fellowships, including Joop Swart Masterclass, Foam Talent, Light Work Residency, Magnum Foundation Fund, World Press Photo Award etc.
+He studied at the South Asian Media Institute – Pathshala in Dhaka, where he is currently teaching for the last twelve years.
+Protick is a co-curator of Chobi Mela, the longest running International Photo Festival in Asia.
+He also co-curated the 8th edition of Colomboscope in 2024.

 Protick is represented by Shrine Empire in Delhi.